r00t-tsai/Timelapse-Recorder/README.md

 ---

 ### Workflow
+#### Note that this app requires administrator privileges to work properly and to avoid compiling issues.

 1. Tweak settings and press **APPLY SETTINGS**.
 2. Press **RECORD** to begin capturing.
+The app will be minimized in the system tray.
 3. Optionally **PAUSE** / **RESUME** at any time.
-4. Press **STOP** - video compiles automatically.
+4. Press **STOP** and the app compiles the timelapse automatically.

-- If progress is lost due to an unexpected interference like a device shutdown, the program in the second startup will automatically save your progress and prompting you to either compile or delete it.
+- If progress is lost due to an unexpected interference like a device shutdown, the program in the second startup will automatically save your progress and prompts you to either compile or delete it.
 - During recording, the recorder will be minimized in the system tray.
 You can find it there if you ever need to take a break to pause or to finish your recording session.

 ---